rob-blackbourn/blog/_posts/2020-06-11-example-js-dataframe.md

 > (weight/height): 44.72527472527473, 42.03488372093023, 42.6219512195122, 42.287234042553195
 ```

-And lets test using array methods to see if the rquest gets forwarded by the
+And let's try using array methods to see if the request gets forwarded by the
 proxy to the array.

 ```javascript